Electric Bicycles - A Great Way to Get Around Vermont

 Go Vermont is a Vermont Agency of Transportation program designed to help Vermonters reduce the cost and environmental impact of driving.
 They offer free carpool matching and vanpool services, and statewide bus routes, as well as resources to help you make the switch to more efficient travel options at work or at home.
 Go Vermont information on commuting via bicycle and other helpful information on their bicycling page.

-Electric Utility e-Bike Incentives
+Vermont e-Bike Incentives

 Burlington Electric Department